maithili-k/iRODS-RDM-HPC-course/2-iRODS-icommands.md

 > Ok looks like metadata can be powerful, but how do I use it in my daily work with my data and the different stages of data life cycle?
 Think of the stages mentioned in the premise and which keywords would define these correctly (e.g., date generated, equipment and software used, author, etc) Could that be the metadata for your data?
 > * You have been playing around the data object called alice.txt in the exercises so far. hello-world.txt was created by you and you know what is in it but what is in the alice.txt file?
 Hint: you can use command line editor on Lisa or go to the source - https://www.gutenberg.org/cache/epub/28885/pg28885.txt The text in here is what you see in alice.txt
 > * If you were to write a one-liner description for alice.txt what would it be?
-> * Now think about how you would split this description in useful metadata
+> * Now think about how you would split this one-liner description in useful metadata
+> * Do you already see a usecase of metadata for your research data?
+How is this done in your research domain?

 #### 9.1.1 Exercise

 So far, you have dealt with handling raw data at creation and storing stages on your own.
 The next natural step is to analyze the data and perhaps with your collaboration.
 In the above food for brain you investigated your data aka explored the contents of the alice.txt file.
-You may want to make its content easily accessible for your peers instead of everyone having to digging through it like you just did.
+You may want to make its content easily accessible for your peers instead of everyone having to dig through it like you just did.
 Think e.g., separating the chapters in separate data objects, or putting the licence as a separate file, maybe a separate file to capture additional infromation (author, year of publication/revision, etc.) etc. Or you may choose to add the relevant information in some form of metadata and leave the original file as is.

 - add metadata to alice.txt (think e.g., author, publication year, licence, etc.)
 - add metadata to the `aliceInWonderland` collection (maybe you separate the content in different files and now it is a collection)